 Fentanyl is a synthetic opioid up to 50 times stronger than heroin and 100 times stronger than morphine.
 It is a significant contributor to fatal and nonfatal overdoses in the U.S.

 Get Help.
 Get Better.
 Get Your Life Back.

 When somebody overdoses from freebasing cocaine, the outcome is often dangerous.
 A nearly pure form of this drug can be significantly more deadly.
-This is because many types of the drug are mixed with something, making the substance less potent.
-Freebase cocaine is both pure and smoked, which enables the user to feel the effects quicker.
+Many drugs are mixed with something, making the substance less potent.
+Freebase cocaine is pure and smoked, allowing users to quickly feel the effects.
 Feeling the results faster with such an intense onset increases the user’s risk of overdosing.

-In cases when an individual is addicted and begins increasing doses or dosage rate, this is especially true.
+In cases when an individual is addicted and begins increasing doses or dosage rates, this is especially true.
 It could be easy to take too much of the drug accidentally.
 Also, people who typically take crack cocaine or the powdered form may not understand how potent freebase cocaine is.
-When switching to smoking freebase, the user may take way too much the first time because they’re not aware of how significant the impacts are.
+When switching to smoking freebase, the user may take too much the first time because they’re unaware of how significant the impacts are.